simpletoimplement/runkit7-runkit7/README.md

 -	There are still segmentation faults when manipulating internal functions (when you renaming/redefining/(copying?) them, under certain conditions).
 -	There are reference counting bugs.
 	2 calls to `emalloc` have been temporarily replaced with calls to `pemalloc` so that I could execute tests.
 -	There may be a few remaining logic errors after migrating the code to PHP7.
-	The PHP7 Zend API code
+-	The zend VM bytecode may change in 7.0 and 7.1, so some opcodes may not work.
 -	I still need to fix bugs in the way runkit's extension shutdown is done.
 	Importantly, runkit still needs to be cleaned up first (i.e. before every other extension) (To do this, I need to implement the PHP7 version of `php_runkit_hash_move_to_front`)

-### Implemented APIs for PHP7
+### APIs for PHP7
 #### Implemented APIs for PHP7 (buggy):

 -	`runkit_function_*`: Most tests are passing.
 There are some bugs related to renaming internal functions.